brightmart/multi-label_classification/README.md

 *** UPDATE ***

-Going to releasing Chinese version of Pre-trained Model ALBERT at <a href="https://github.com/brightmart/albert_zh">albert_zh</a>, State Of The Art performance with 30% few parameters.
+Going to releasing Chinese version of Pre-trained Model ALBERT at <a href="https://github.com/brightmart/albert_zh">albert_zh</a>, State Of The Art performance on benchmark with 30% fewer parameters than BERT_large and others.

 Introduction 多标签分类介绍
 --------------------------------------------------------------------